 For more information on Princess Yachts and the conservation work they support, visit mcs.princessyachts.com.

-Western Australia is an extraordinary place.
-Remarkable ocean environments can be found along its 7,000 miles of coastline including World Heritage Listed Shark Bay and Ningaloo, the world’s longest fringing reef.
+is an extraordinary place.
+Remarkable ocean environments can be found along its 7,000 miles of coastline, from the pristine surrounds of Perth’s islands and beaches, to the including World Heritage-listed Shark Bay and Ningaloo, the world’s longest fringing reef.
 Islands, seagrass meadows, bays and reefs are protected by 17 marine parks where dolphins, manta rays, turtles and dugongs can be found in large numbers.
-Ocean adventures are part of everyday life, from world class surf and sailing through horizontal waterfalls to encounters with whale sharks and whales.
-Western Australia’s eco-certified tour operators are careful of their marine wonderland and its species; guests are educated on how to respectfully interact with all wildlife, including the spectacular ‘gentle giants’, whale sharks.
+Ocean adventures are part of everyday life, from world-class surf and sailing through horizontal waterfalls to encounters bucket-list adventures with whale sharks, and whales and orcas.
+Western Australia’s eco-certified tour operators and the State’s environment authorities are carefulconscious of their marine wonderland and its species; guests are educated on how to respectfully interact with all wildlife, including the spectacular ‘gentle giants’, whale sharks.
 Guests can also contribute to citizen science projects and many tours also support critical research whilst out in the field.

 For more information on Western Australia, visit westernaustralia.com.